About Us

 Our Founder

-In today’s world there exists an endless number of compelling social issues.
-Our efforts at Let’s Talk Unite work to address the root problem: affective polarization.
+There exist an endless number of compelling social issues.
+I founded Let’s Talk Unite in 2021 to address the root problem impeding progress: affective polarization.

-Two years ago, the tragic death of George Floyd sparked global controversy regarding police brutality and systemic racism.
-Concurrently, pandemic policies divided the nation.
-Then the capital insurrection, Asian hate crimes, and the overturning of Roe v.
-Wade produced widespread unrest.
 Recent politics have exposed the pernicious polarization plaguing our national discourse.
-Discussions concerning pronouns and curriculum content now threaten antipathy in even the closest friendships.
-Studies indicate that, long-term, partisan antipathy could engender policy paralysis and a harrowing descent into authoritarianism.
-Ignoring our disagreement in turn neglects these pressing issues imperative to the well-being of our communities.
+Discussions concerning pronouns, abortion, guns, and immigration threaten antipathy between families and friends.
+Studies indicate that, long-term, affective polarization might engender policy paralysis and authoritarianism.
+In essence, ignoring our disagreement in turn neglects the pressing issues imperative to the well-being of our communities.

-I founded Let’s Talk Unite in 2021 with a mission to increase unity through respectful and productive political dialogue.
-Being the founder granted me the unique opportunity to establish values with personal meaning to me—among them, accountability, forgiveness, and open-mindedness.
+Let’s Talk Unite resists this harrowing future by inspiring tolerance and understanding among outpartisans.
+Being the founder grants me the unique opportunity to establish values with personal meaning to me—among them, accountability, forgiveness, and open-mindedness.

 I am immensely grateful to our community partners, who have allowed us to carry out our work in an effectual and sustainable manner, and welcome you to join us as a partner, sponsor, or volunteer.